'A Loud Crunching Sound': Multiple Cars Side-Swiped In Brighton

 BOSTON (CBS) — Multiple cars in Boston were damaged Sunday after a driver side-swiped them and kept driving.
 Mangled metal and debris could be found along Litchfield Street in Brighton.

-The Renderos family’s Ford Explorer was hit the hardest.READ MORE: Woman Hospitalized, Man Arrested After Dorchester Collision
+The Renderos family’s Ford Explorer was hit the hardest.READ MORE: What's Different At The Boston Marathon This Year?

-“This tire’s flat and it’s broken.
-We can’t drive it!” said Yesenia Renderos.

-“Shock is the first thing because I couldn’t believe this was happening.”
+“Shock is the first thing because I couldn’t believe this was happening,” said Yesenia Renderos.

 The driver’s side door was nearly ripped open to one car, and at least two others were hit.
 And the driver didn’t stop.